Anna Clemenc: Later life

-After the tour, she moved to Chicago and married Frank Shavs.
+After the tour, she moved to Chicago and married Frank Shaws in September 1914.
 At the age of 26, she gave birth to her only child, Darwina, who later lost her left arm in an automobile accident.
-Frank became a "drunkard and a wife-beater", and the couple was divorced.
-In 1936, she married Andrew Robleck; two years later, this marriage also ended in divorce.

-For a time.
-Clemenc worked two jobs making hats, Little else is known of her later life.
+They remained married until Shaws died in Chicago on April 3, 1936.
+Later that year, she married Andrew Robleck; two years later, this marriage ended in divorce.
+For a time, Clemenc worked two jobs making hats.
+Little else is known of her later life.
 She died of cancer in Chicago in 1956, at the age of 68.

 Legacy

 Contemporary accounts of Clemenc referred to her as an "American Joan of Arc".
 Her legacy was largely forgotten until the 1970s.
 The Michigan House of Representatives described her as "one of Michigan's most valiant, yet largely forgotten and unrecognized, women."
 June 17, 1980, was declared Annie Clemenc day in Michigan.

 A portrait of Clemenc with her flag was commissioned by the Michigan Women's Studies Association and painted by Andy Willis.
 It was unveiled in the Michigan State Capitol on June 17, 1980, and later transferred to the Michigan Women's Hall of Fame.
 She was the first person nominated for the Michigan Women's Hall of Fame, was inducted in 1996, and is one of three women included on the Hall of Fame medallion.

 A sign commemorating her induction into the Michigan Women's Hall of Fame stood at the site of the now-demolished Italian Hall, but it was removed at some point.

 Annie Clements is the lead character in a historical novel by Mary Doria Russell, The Women of the Copper Country (Atria Books, 2019), about the Calumet copper miners' strike.

+In August 2026, a statue commemorating Clemenc's advocacy for workers' rights was unveiled in Calumet's Greenspace Park on 6th street, adjacent to the Calumet Theater.
+The bronze statue is a life-size depiction of Clemenc holding the American flag as she led strike marches in support of miners during the 1913 copper strike.